 Blockchain has already entered in the arena of healthcare and among the many healthcare startups that adopted this technology, few are:

-Robomed Network: This medical network based on blockchain facilitates in providing most effective medical care.
+Robomed Network: This medical network based on blockchain facilitates providing the most effective medical care.
 Using Smart Contracts, it connects patients and healthcare service providers.
 It can be pivotal in boosting the shift of healthcare to value-based care, where patients would pay for results and not for procedures.
 Robomed is already having 9000 patients and 30500 services.
+If you are also looking for blockchain development solutions then contact us.

 ConnectingCare: This platform using blockchain is for healthcare providers from different clinical organizations.
 It allows them to access the same data for shared patients.
 This is a highly credible project and can work wonders for the healthcare industry.